 Since Matrixport introduced crypto structured derivative products in Q3 2019, many companies followed and launched similar products.
 Structured derivatives are widely used by institutions, both in traditional finance and now in crypto assets.

 Various types of products have been created in the crypto market with specific yield curve.
 Investors, especially institutions with large fund size, set their target yield curve before investing, and also prepare counter measures as a hedge.
 Such counter measures can be amended afterwards, but to prepare for them during the investment planning phase would be more efficient.

 Here’s an example situation when structured derivatives can be the solution.
-Suppose an institutional investor wants to start mining crypto coins, but definitely wants to avoid any potential losses from price drop.
+Suppose an institutional investor wants to start to be a crypto miner, but definitely wants to avoid any potential losses from price drop.
 By buying a put option, 90% of the principal will be secured.

 Another example is of large funds who seek relatively stable return and forecast the price won’t rise too much.
 They prefer to sell a call option and get premium, as this could make the overall cost lower (buy put fee — sell call fee).
 Even an increase in price will not affect them much as their yield curve target will be met.

 Such hedging approach is commonly used in manufacturing and agricultural industries, to control raw material cost or secure profit over a period of time.

 Institutions taking part in the crypto market